android/user-interface-samples/AppWidget/README.md

 ## Apply dynamic colors [(docs)](https://developer.android.com/about/versions/12/features/widgets#dynamic-colors)

-In Android 12, a widget can use the device theme colors for buttons, backgrounds, and other components.
+Starting in Android 12 a widget can use the device theme colors for buttons, backgrounds, and other components.
 This enables smoother transitions and consistency across different widgets.

 <img src="screenshots/dynamic_coloring_light_theme.png" width="240px"
     alt="screenshot for dynamic coloring on light theme"